Teleron NBN Plans Review

 Teleron Heavy Plan Compared

 If you desire some heavier streaming potential, then 500GB seems to be about the meal ticket, and Teleron again ticks a lot of boxes with this plan starting at $49.50.
 Other leading companies as far as price go include SpinTel, Exetel and Southern Phone.
 However, at this stage you may find some other providers offer unlimited data, which can provide peace of mind for heavy internet users.

 Teleron Ultimate Plan Compared

 For the ultimate in data inclusions – which is unlimited data – Teleron is priced pretty competitively.
 While the two providers mentioned above (SpinTel and Exetel) offer something that’s tough to beat, Teleron does let slip a bit hovering at the $60 mark.
 The unlimited NBN segment is a hotly-contested market and Teleron somewhat struggles to compete.
 We aren’t talking big bucks, but a few dollars here and there could ultimately break a plan.
 Here, Teleron competes with the likes of Mate Communicate with no setup fees, as well as Tangerine, which also comes with no fees.
-MyRepublic also stands out with its Tier 4 plan priced the same as these Tier 1 plans.
+MyRepublic also stands out with its Tier 4 plan priced the same as these lower-tier plans.

 Should I tell my friends about Teleron?